-Roomba Repair.
-Note: Before attempting to repair your robot, please note that:
+Before attempting to do a Roomba repair, please note that:

 1. Self-repair will VOID your warranty